secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 - The Researcher must only compute on data through the use of code contained in safe functions.
 - The Researcher may only consume the outputs of safe functions
 - The outputs of safe functions must not compromise the privacy of the researcher

-### Remote Execution Platform: SAIL

-The SAIL platform consists of 6 base components.
-These are utilised to create a secure environment which facilitates federated learning.

-#### The Dataset Specifiction Tool (DST)
-The DST is used by Data Owners to specify their data in the appropriate format to be consumed by the rest of the infrastructure.

-#### The Remote Data Connector (RDC)
-The RDC uploads a given dataset or group of datasets associated with a digital contract to a remote secure execution environment.

-#### The Trusted Execution Environment (TEE)
-The TEE is a VM which is initialised once a contract is provisioned.
-The TEE receives a dataset from the RDC and executes Safe Functions supplied by the Orchestrator.
-Once execution is complete, the TEE is destroyed along with all data contents.
-The TEE can only execute SAIL minted Safe Functions and has strong logging mechanisms for audit.

-#### Safe Functions (SFs)
-Safe Functions are the core component of the remote execution infrastructure.
-These are immutable pieces of code which have been defined, tested and hardened against security leakage.
-The purpose of safe functions is to facilitate contextually appropriate privacy-preserving information flows between the secret assets on the TEE and the Orchestrator.

-#### The Orchestrator
-The Orchestrator is a python library designed to used inside a jupyter notebook environment.
-This can also be executed as a pure python script.
-The Orchestrator connects to the TEE and supplies SFs in order to perform some computation flow on the data and return the result.

-#### The SAIL WebAPI
-The WebAPI allows data owners to accept contract requests and for researchers to discover data, propose contracts for this data and provision TEEs to operate on it.

 ### The Algorithm: SimFL
 In this iteration we implement a horizontal federated learning experiment using the SimFL algorithmm as outlined in [Practical Federated Gradient Boosting Decision Trees](https://arxiv.org/pdf/1911.04206.pdf).
 SimFL implements a version of gradient boosting decision trees where each party boosts a number of trees by exploiting shared similarity information based on [Locality Sensitive Hashing (LSH)](https://www.researchgate.net/publication/2634460_Similarity_Search_in_High_Dimensions_via_Hashing).
 The SimFl algorithm has two distinct phases; the preprocessing phase and the training phase.